aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_dirfollowdoc.md

 ## DirFollowDoc             --  active directory follows currently focused buffer

 ## Desc
-active directory follows currently focused buffer
+* the file dialog (for opening or saving) can follow currently focused document

 ## See also
 * __blank__